lizcconrad/ling566_latex/README.md

 # LaTeX for LING566

-This project contains a zip file called `LING566 LaTeX Tutorial (2024).zip` for the overleaf project used in the LaTeX tutorial for LING566.
+This project contains a zip file of a LaTeX project called `LING566 LaTeX Tutorial (2024).zip` used in the LaTeX tutorial for LING566.
+You can upload this zip file directly to Overleaf as its own project.

 It contains the files individually as well if you wish to look at them here: